lucylow/Yeezy-Taught-Me/README.md

 As Kanye West said:

-> Lack of visual empathy
+> Lack of visual empathy,

-> equates the meaning of L-O-V-E.
+> Equates the meaning of L-O-V-E.

 ## Overview
 The LSTM model operates at the **character level**.
 It takes a tensor of